 The Xbox Game Pass has a lot to recommend, but it is also one of the most expensive game streaming services out there.
 There are three tiers of Xbox Game Pass subscription: Console, PC and Ultimate.
 Xbox Game Pass PC and Console cost £7.99 a month and give you access to over 100 high-quality games to play on your PC or console respectively.
 This includes all Xbox Game Studios titles on the day of release.

 Xbox Game Pass Ultimate gives you access to play the 100-title library on the device of your choice.
 It also gives you Gold access, which comes with extras, like online multiplayer on Xbox consoles, as well as EA Play.
 Without the Game Pass Ultimate, you would need to purchase these separately.

 With Xbox Game Pass Ultimate, you can also use Microsoft’s cloud gaming feature which was previously known as Project xCloud.
 This means you can keep playing xCloud games on your Android device.

-- Cloud gaming means it’s easy to continue play on mobile devices or PCs
+Cloud gaming means it’s easy to continue to play on mobile devices or PCs

 Google Stadia is the first complete cloud gaming service to be launched, eliminating the need for any sort of hardware beyond a screen, a subscription and a controller of some sort.
 Though not completely on par with console and PC gaming, Google Stadia shows just how impressive a game streaming service can be, and how, with a few more improvements, cloud gaming may soon become the norm.